 Having never known a healthy relationship; personal, family or otherwise, I anticipated a painful living experience.
 Funny how fate always has other plans.
 After the seeds of a true friendship between my aunt and me sprouted, I found the courage to make changes – with or without the support of my husband.

-First, I need to make my own money.
+First, I needed to make my own money.
 I went to United Way 211 to find employment services.
 There I found links to Women’s Bean Project website.
 I watched a video on their website and wept as I felt like an angel came down to make Women’s Bean Project just for me.
 Getting the phone call offering me a job was the first time I felt something positive happening in a long time.
 Mary, the Program Manager became my beacon of light that has guided me through the darkest days of my life.
 I have shed so many tears in Mary’s office as she helped me to become a better me.
 The one I never thought I could be.